-1. In order to assess the correctness of the stress calibration of the institution's model, as referred to in paragraph 40(a), the ECB needs to assess whether:

-26 This applies in case of a significant change in markets.

-ECB Guide on assessment methodology (EGAM) - ECB Guide on the assessment methodology for the internal model method for calculating exposure to counterparty credit risk and the advanced method for own funds requirements for credit valuation adjustment risk

-- (a) the stress period selection is representative of the credit default spreads associated with the institution's main counterparties, whose credit default spreads need to exhibit a significantly increased level; - (b) the institution assesses the adequacy of the chosen period for the stress calibration at least quarterly, in line with Article 292(3) of the CRR; - (c) in cases where only a single stress period is applied within a banking group where the capital requirement calculation is also required at the legal entity level27, the institution assesses the suitability of the uniform stress period for the calibration at the legal entity level;28 - (d) for the most material netting sets, the institution is aware of the main drivers of the differences between the effective EPE calculated with the stress calibration and the effective EPE calculated with the current calibration; - (e) the stress calibration date, in cases where market-implied data are used, is representative of the market data levels and volatilities from the stress period pursuant to Article 292(2) of the CRR; - 2.
-In order to assess the consistency of the current and the stress calibration, as referred to in paragraph 40(f), the ECB verifies that the modelling assumptions and choices made in the context of the current calibration are also appropriate in the context of the calculation of effective EPE based on market data from a period of stress.
-In this regard, it assesses at least the following items: - (a) When assessing the risk factor models, the ECB verifies, as appropriate, that the following items are also sufficient for the stress calibration. - (i) The potential change in the risk factor set in accordance with paragraph 28(1)(a) and the corresponding decision on whether to simulate, keep deterministic or keep constant those risk factors in the IMM described in paragraph 28(2);29 this also includes the assessment of the impact on the stressed effective EPE. - (ii) The dependence structure between risk factors, as described in paragraph 28(2). - (iii) The alignment between the simulated behaviour (or simulated patterns) of the risk factors and historical observations, also for the stressed period, as described in paragraph 29(1)(a)(i). - (iv) The interaction between simulated risk factors and stochastic processes, as described in paragraph 29(1)(b), particularly in terms of
+- 1. In order to assess the correctness of the stress calibration of the institution's model, as referred to in paragraph 40(a), the ECB needs to assess whether: - (a) the stress period selection is representative of the credit default spreads associated with the institution's main counterparties, whose credit default spreads need to exhibit a significantly increased level; - (b) the institution assesses the adequacy of the chosen period for the stress calibration at least quarterly, in line with Article 292(3) of the CRR; - (c) in cases where only a single stress period is applied within a banking group where the capital requirement calculation is also required at the legal entity level, the institution assesses the suitability of the uniform stress period for the calibration at the legal entity level; - (d) for the most material netting sets, the institution is aware of the main drivers of the differences between the effective EPE calculated with the stress calibration and the effective EPE calculated with the current calibration;

-27 This is also sometimes referred to as "solo level".
+&lt;sup>27 This is also sometimes referred to as "solo level".